EU Group of Experts

 - to assist the Commission in identifying and defining possible relevant measures and actions at national, European and international level across the range of the anti-trafficking policies;

 - to provide a forum for discussion on matters related to trafficking in human beings and bring about exchanges of experience.

 The Group of Experts 2011 - 2015 is composed of 15 members representing a wide range of expertise in all the aspects of anti-trafficking policies and also a balanced representation in terms of institutional background and geographic regions:

 - Denise Charlton, Chief Executive of the Immigrant Council of Ireland, Ireland

 - Josie Christodoulou, Policy Coordinator of the Mediterranean Institute of Gender Studies (MIGS), Cyprus

-- Ulrike Gatzke, Board member of NGO KOK and KOOFRA, Germany
+- Ulrike Gatzke, Independent Expert, Board member of NGO KOOFRA, Germany

-- Adrian Petrescu, Police Commissar, Head of Unit, National Agency against Trafficking in Persons, Romania
+- Adrian Petrescu, Head of monitoring, research and victims coordination unit, National Agency against Trafficking in Persons, Ministry of Internal Affairs, Romania

-- Irina Todorova, International Organization for Migration (IOM), Belgium
+- Irina Todorova, Regional Migrant Assistance Specialist, International Organization for Migration (IOM), Belgium

 - Roth Venla, Senior Officer, Anti-human trafficking expert at the Office of the Ombudsman for Minorities, Finland